joelmoxley/founder-playbook/I. Foundational/06 - Energy Focused Ecosystem - Early Stage Investors/md/04 - Khosla Ventures.webloc.md

-Here's an example of a description that appears under a link.

-15 MIN READ || Khosla Ventures provides venture assistance and strategic advice to entrepreneurs working on breakthrough technologies.
+Khosla Ventures provides venture assistance and strategic advice to entrepreneurs working on breakthrough technologies.
 The firm was founded in 2004 by Vinod Khosla, co-founder of Sun Microsystems.
 With over four billion dollars under management, the firm focuses on a broad range of areas including consumer, enterprise, education, advertising, financial services, semiconductors, health, big data, agriculture/food, sustainable energy and robotics.
 Khosla Ventures is headquartered in Menlo Park, Calif.

 Credit: [Khosla Ventures](http://www.khoslaventures.com/)